Whiteknight/Rosella/winxed/objects.md

         return foo;
     }

-init VTABLE is called every time Parrot allocates an object.
+Either `init` or `init_pmc` VTABLEs are called every time Parrot allocates an object.
 It is usually transparent and has no effect.
-The only time this information matters is if you want to instead use init_pmc, or if you want to add in some kind of initialization logic in init.
+The only time this information matters is if you want to instead use `init_pmc`, or if you want to add in some kind of initialization logic in `init`.
 If you provide a version of it  in your code as a `[vtable]`, that will be called *before* a Constructor.
 Typically this is a low-level detail that you shouldn't be playing with for a variety of reasons.
-However, if you absolutely need to perform initialization before calling a constructor or perform initialization that might alter the dynamic dispatch of the constructor, init is a handy tool to use.
-Try to avoid it if you can, but be aware that it is available.
+However, if you absolutely need to perform initialization before calling a constructor or perform initialization that might alter the dynamic dispatch of the constructor, `init` is a handy tool to use.
+Try to avoid it if you can because it can produce results which are surprising from a higher level viewpoint, but be aware that it is available.

 ### Constructors

 Winxed defines a constructor as any method which has the same name as the short name of the Class.
 So if we define a `class Foo { }`, the function `function Foo() { }` is the constructor for it.
+Likewise `class Foo.Bar.Baz { }` has a constructor named `function Baz() { }`.

 If we use the `new` keyword with the name of the class (without brackets) we can create a new object of that type:

     var foo = new Foo;

 Notice two things.
-First, this statement does not invoke the init_pmc vtable (but it does automatically invoke the init vtable).
+First, this statement does not invoke the `init_pmc` vtable (but it does automatically invoke the `init` vtable).
 Second, we do *not* invoke the Foo class contructor.
 To invoke the constructor, you need to use
 parenthesis: